-Eligibility: Duty or Non-Duty Disability.
+Eligibility: Duty or Non-Duty Disability or Occupational Disease Disability with at least 5 years of creditable service.

-Benefit: For a duty disability, a police officer is entitled to receive the greater of 65% of final salary or the regular retirement pension benefit at the time of disability.
+Benefit: For a duty disability or an occupational disease disability with at least 5 years of creditable service, a police officer is entitled to receive the greater of 65% of final salary or the regular retirement pension benefit at the time of disability.
 For a non-duty disability, a police officer is entitled to receive 50% of final salary.
 "Final salary" is based on the police officer's pensionable salary attached to rank held on the last day of service.